akhtarnasim1990/quizapp/README.md

 - **react-router-dom**: For routing between different pages.
 - **react-icons**: For adding icons to enhance the UI.

+## Note on Data Fetching

+- Although the current implementation uses static JSON data for questions and answers, the application is designed to follow a pattern suitable for fetching data from a real database.
+- This approach ensures that the application can be easily adapted to dynamic data sources, providing scalability and flexibility for future enhancements.

 ## Setup and Installation

 1. **Clone the Repository**